ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Repeat
     The number of terminals defined.

-**2.4.13 Definition of a VIRNEOX line**
+VIRNEOX line
+^^^^^^^^^^^^

 A VIRNEOX line allows VIRTEL to act as a server for communications with application programs over a TCP/IP connection using a simplified X25-like protocol.
 Typically the application will be an  existing X25 application which has been converted to TCP/IP.
 The activation of this type of line requires the presence of the TCP1 parameter in the VIRTCT.

 |image40|

-*Fig. 40 - Definition of a VIRNEOX line*
+Definition of a VIRNEOX line
+""""""""""""""""""""""""""""

 Local ident
     The IP address and port number on which VIRTEL listens for incoming connections from the partner application.
 For details of how to code this field, refer to “Local ident” under the heading :ref:`“Line Parameters”<#_bookmark13>`.